wangcaihua/megatron_gpt/README.md

-The is a of using megatron to pretrain GPT2
+The is an example of using megatron to pretrain GPT2

 # Prepare Env